FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 The competent authority must sign the messages it sends using the server certificate x.509 that indicates the Business ID of the authority.
 The signatures in incoming messages must be checked.
 The recipient cannot accept a message without an acceptable signature.
 Accepting the competent authority’s signature requires that the XML signature is valid and that

-a) the signature certificate used for the signature was issued by the Population Register Centre, the certificate is valid and is not included in the certificate revocation list maintained by the Population Register Centre
+a) the signature certificate used for the signature was issued by the Digital and Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list maintained by the Digital and Population Data Services Agency

 b) the serialNumber attribute of the Subject field of the certificate consists of the Business ID of the competent authority that sent the message or of the identifier that is formed of the letters “FI” and the digit part of the authority’s Business ID without the hyphen (ID in the format of a VAT-number).